• Approach to Water

 1 1

-In the Water Security Report 2022 published by CDP, an international non-profit organization that works on environmental information disclosure, we received the highest rating of A. Representative Director, President and CEO Isao Teshirogi delivered a speech on the SHIONOGI Group’s initiatives for environmental protection as a representative of the company that achieved a double A rating in “Water Security 2022” and “Climate Change 2022.”
+In the Water Security Report 2023 published by CDP*5, an international non-profit organization that works on environmental information disclosure, we received the highest rating of A for the second consecutive year.

-Speech Video (Message from the executives of A List Companies) (External website)
+Speech video (Message from the executives of A List Companies) (External website)